instacart/Snacks/src/styles/themer/docs/withTheme.md

 The withTheme higher order component is the best way to use Snacks themes in your own React components.
 It tracks updates to your theme config and re-renders your components as needed.
 Theme attributes are passed to your components via a `snacksTheme` prop.
 Using this or the themer directly allows you to share a theme across snacks components and your own components.

+If you'd like to change the theme, you'll need to import `themer` from snacks and set it there.

 Class with decorator style
 ```js static
   import React, { Component } from 'react'